clearblocks/irongirl-nextjs/docs/pages/main.md

 ### Header

 Contains the logo on the right side.
-Nothing more.
+It should also contain the LanguageSwitcher, although this is not present in the Figma design.

 ### Hero